 Joe moaned.
-It wasn’t supposed to be like this.
+It wasn't supposed to be like this.
 He usually led, dammit.
-That’s what sergeants did.
-Joplin’s ass was just over there, just barely in reach.
-Joe twisted and found it, found Joplin’s hard cock dangling down.
-There was that moment where two men wrestled with the decision, and Joplin relented: he threw a leg over Joe’s head and let his cock and balls dangle before Joe’s admiring eyes.
+That's what sergeants did.
+Joplin's ass was just over there, just barely in reach.
+Joe twisted and found it with his hands, found Joplin's hard cock dangling down.
+There was that moment where two men wrestled with the decision, and Joplin relented: he threw a leg over Joe's head and let his cock and balls dangle before Joe's admiring eyes.

 Joe was grateful for every sit-up he'd ever performed.
 He was able to reach Joplin's ass, his mouth slobbering gratefully over that perinium, down Joplin's balls.
 He leaned back, grabbed Joplin's hard cock, and aimed it toward his mouth.
 Joplin wasn't helping, and the feelings coming Joe's cock threatened at any moment to overwhelm him.